fahadAziz44/hobby-drop/README.md

 An web-app which allows user to login/signup and upload files to s3 and manage those files.

+To run the project.
+1. Clone the repo.
+2. Run `yarn` to add missing dependencies
+3. Add environment variables mentioned in `.env` file.(each explained with comment)
+4. Run `yarn dev`

 Some of the parts of this app, along with benefits:

  1. **Typescript** for strongly typed code and better developer experience.